 Duncan B. Barlow (Lecturer):

 Barlow, Ph.D., published A Dog Between Us (Stalking Horse Press), a novel that examines the complexities of human relationships, the delicate nature of the body, and the trauma of loss in the spring of 2019 and The House, the Haunts, the Manner of all Things, a book of interlinking short stories and collaboration with artist thaniel ion lee in the summer of 2018.
 His short story, “What Strange Song is This,” was released in Bridge Eight’s anthology Jacksonville in the autumn/winter of 2018.
 Barlow has just finished a collection of short stories and is currently working on a novel about family, addiction, codependence, poverty, and ghosts.
-In the fall of 2019, Eastwood Records will release a concept album by Barlow called Colony Collapse, which will have an international publicity push and receive coverage in major music magazines.
+In the fall of 2020, Mind over Matter Records will release a concept album by Barlow called Colony Collapse.
+Equal Vision Records has recently acquired the back catalog to his band, BTGOG, and will rerelease the records with new artwork and bonus material in the Fall/Winter of 2020.

 Prentiss Clark (Associate Professor):